emera86/SASmanual-MkDocs/SASmanual/docs/other-analysis/propensity-score.md

 The parameters `datatreatment` and `datacontrol` refer to the Treatment and Control datasets and they do not need to be sorted.
 The method parameter can be `NN` (nearest available neighbor), `caliper` or `radius`.
 Caliper can be any number indicating the size of the `caliper` and the parameter `replacement` takes the values of yes or no. All the parameters are case insensitive.
-If the method is NN, the caliper parameter is ignored.
+If the method is `NN`, the caliper parameter is ignored.

 ```
 %PSMatching(datatreatment=treatment, datacontrol=control, method=caliper, numberofcontrols=1, caliper=0.2, replacement=no);